-Muncie Fieldhouse - Muncie Central High School Bearcats
+Muncie Fieldhouse - Muncie Central Bearcats

 The Public School Extension Division was created, construction costs were financed by local banks, and bonds were sold to citizens which would eventually be paid off as scheduled with the title being turned over to the school district less than 15 years later.

 The Muncie Fieldhouse has served the community in many capacities since its inception.
-The facility has been home to circuses, boxing matches, dog shows, a sale of war bonds by Abbott and Costello, Harlem Globetrotter basketball, a Billy Graham Crusade, and concerts featuring legends from a wide variety of musical genres including Neil Diamond, Roy Rogers, and The Supremes.
+The facility has been home to circuses, boxing matches, dog shows, the sale of war bonds by Abbott and Costello, Harlem Globetrotter basketball, a Billy Graham Crusade, and concerts featuring legends from a wide variety of musical genres including Neil Diamond, Roy Rogers, and The Supremes.

 Food & Beverage 3

 Visitors enter the building through the atrium that displays large photos above the doorways of state championship teams and the dedication to the game.
 The atrium also has two old-fashioned ticket booths, hallways to the upper deck, and signage.
-The interior main lobby wraps around the perimeter of the playing court and the walls display modern font, slight dismay, that direct patron to the washroom, concession stands, hospitality room, exits and entrances, and the museum.
+The interior main lobby wraps around the perimeter of the playing court and the walls display modern font, slight dismay, that directs patrons to the washroom, concession stands, hospitality room, exits and entrances, and the museum.

 There are not many options to choose from within walking distance, but Muncie is a small town and your best choices for nightlife or dining would be downtown or near the shopping center to the north.
 The city is home to Ball State University and perhaps you could enjoy a game of college hoops at the Worthen Arena during your visit to town.

 The crowd is boisterous during a Bearcats game and if they are winning, the decibel levels only increase.
-This is a high school basketball town and the history speaks for itself.
+This is a high school basketball town and history speaks for itself.
 There are also a lot of fans who have been attending games for close to 70 years.

 Muncie is one of those towns that seems to have many different ways to enter the city.
 There is not a major interstate that goes directly into town, and the closest I-69 exit is about 12 miles away from the gym.

 Access to the fieldhouse is a different story.
 It is quite easy to walk from the lower section to the upper section, along with access from the main lobby to the upper section.
-The walls are printed with bold letters directing patrons to bathrooms, hallways, and concession booths.
+The walls are painted with bold letters directing patrons to bathrooms, hallways, and concession booths.
 The easy access is impressive due to the age of the building.

 Return on Investment 4

-The price of admission is $5 and that includes free parking and entrance to the Bearcat Museum which is chock-full of history from the school.
+The price of admission is $6 and that includes free parking and entrance to the Bearcat Museum which is chock-full of history from the school.
 Concession prices are also very low and who would not enjoy a night of basketball in a historic venue for under 10 bucks?

 The fieldhouse itself is a true legend.
 If the walls could talk, there would be a lot about the history of the program that began winning championships in 1928.
-The building might even feel a little aching from the wear and tear of the old fieldhouse, and it would definitely smile after each and every Bearcat victory.
+The building might even feel a little aching from the wear and tear of the old fieldhouse, and it would smile after every Bearcat victory.

 There is a lot of history in the building and it begins with the multiple championship banners hanging from the ceiling, large team photographs hanging on the walls in the atrium, and other areas that harken back to another time of basketball in the state.